2023 Most Popular Psychology Doctor's Degree Schools in New Jersey

 Full Psychology at Fairleigh Dickinson University - Metropolitan Campus Report

-Out of the 12 schools in New Jersey that were part of this year’s ranking, Kean University landed the # 3 spot on the list.
-Kean is a fairly large public school located in the large suburb of Union.
+A rank of #3 on this year’s list means Kean University is a great place for psychology students working on their doctor’s degree.
+Kean is a large public school located in the large suburb of Union.

 About 67% of the students majoring in psychology at the school are women while 33% are male.